CodeBot-del/Mayoka-Snake-AI/README.md

 # Mayoka Snake

 ### Snake Game AI using Reinforcement Learning with Deep Q-Learning

-I hope it will make you enjoy learning how RL works while having fun playing and watching the AI Snake Agent play.
+I sincerely hope this will help you enjoy learning how RL works while having fun playing and watching the AI Snake Agent in action.
-Feel free to fork and play with it.
+Feel free to fork and experiment with it!